 “She is a serious scholar, as evidenced by the range and depth of the research projects she has undertaken,” said Dr. Julius Sigler, vice president of academic affairs.
 “She has written major papers on abortion, on the history of stringed instruments, on the war on terrorism, and on the role of religion in politics.
 She presented a paper titled ‘Bravissima: Virtuosity and the Concert Violinist,’ at last spring’s Student Scholar Showcase.”

 Anna’s senior thesis is on how the evangelical movement affects politics.
 Her decision to add political science to her music major occurred after taking “Quest for Justice,” from Dr. Tim Meinke her freshman year.
 That class also laid the foundation for her thesis.

 Anna has her sights set on law school or graduate school in political science.
 In the meantime, she just stays busy.

 She is a member of Phi Eta Sigma Freshman Honor Society, Phi Sigma Alpha Political Science Honor Society, Phi Kappa Phi National Honor Society, the Music Teachers National Association, the LC Paderewski Club, the Residential Student organization, and the Student Judicial Board.
 She volunteers her musical talent at First Christian Church and has participated in the Alzheimer’s Walk, the Recovery Walk for Virginia Community Services, and educational presentations at local schools.

 Anna said her politics and music professors have inspired her with their enthusiasm and knowledge.
-“I love Lynchburg College,” she said.
+“I love University of Lynchburg,” she said.
 “That was one of the best decisions of my life.”